 THE WHOLE GANG – Do You Have a Lap Cat?

-Mom has 3 lap cat cuddlees – lucky her!
+Mom has 2 lap cat cuddlees – lucky her!
 Some cats just don’t seem to be lap cats.
-It can happen for a number of reasons, how we were socialized as kittens or how we are handled by different individuals.
+It can happen for several reasons, how we were socialized as kittens or how we are handled by different individuals.
 If you hold us in such a way that we feel confined or restrained, we’re not going to be a happy, cuddly cat.

 SMOKEY - As you all know with previous Pat’s Cat’s Corners – the key to doing almost anything with us is gradual.
 Why should this be any different.

-Okay, for those of you who are wondering, Mom did help us with some of the big words but the ideas were all ours.
-Now excuse us while we go and watch Law & Order on our Mom’s lap!
+Okay, for those of you who are wondering, Mom did help us with some of the big words, but the ideas were all ours.
+Now excuse us while we go and watch Criminal Minds on our Mom’s lap!